danialgoodwin/minimal--static-blog-generator/README.md

 2. Run: `python generate_static_blog.py`
 3. See results in `public/blog/`

+Optional - Add minifier:
+1. Run: `pip install css-html-js-minify`
+2. Run: `css-html-js-minify.exe public/blog/`

-Optional, here's an easy way to deploy to a server (assuming you have npm installed):
+Optional - Here's an easy way to deploy to a server (assuming you have npm installed):
 1. Run: `npx surge public/blog my-blog.surge.sh`
 Note: You will need to change the sub-domain of the '*.surge.sh' URL